keu/docs/software/manage-airflow-versions.md

 - Change the FROM statement in your project's `Dockerfile` to reference an Astronomer Certified (AC) or Astro Runtime image that corresponds to your current Airflow version.
 See [Customize Your Image](customize-image.md).
 - Deploy to Astronomer.

-## Available Astronomer Image Versions
+## Available Astronomer image versions

 A cron job automatically pulls new Astronomer image versions from the Astronomer [update service](http://updates.astronomer.io/) and adds them to the Software UI and CLI within 24 hours of their publication.
 You don't have to upgrade Astronomer to upgrade Airflow.